wn-doolittle/caliper-spec/caliper.md

 ## 3.0 Information Model

 The Caliper information model defines a set of concepts, rules and relationships for describing learning activities.
 Each activity domain modeled is described in a [Metric Profile](#infoModelProfiles).
 Each profile is composed of one or more [Event](#event) types.
-Each [Event](#event) defines a limited set of [actions](#actions) undertaken by learners, instructors and others that are scoped to the learning domain.
+Each [Event](#event) defines a controlled vocabulary of [actions](#actions) undertaken by learners, instructors and others that are scoped to the event.
 Various [Entity](#entity) types representing people, groups and resources are provided in order to better describe both the relationships established between participating entities and the contextual elements relevant to the interaction.

 <a name="infoModelEntity" />